 Effective January 1, 2007, the Company commenced its successful implementation of its ten-year agreement with United Healthcare Insurance Company ("UnitedHealthcare") and became its exclusive national laboratory provider.
 During the first three years of the ten-year agreement, the Company committed to reimburse UnitedHealthcare up to \$200.0 for transition costs related to developing expanded networks in defined markets during the first three years of the agreement.
-At the end of the reimbursement period, approximately \$119.6 of such transition payments have been billed to the Company by UnitedHealthcare and approximately \$119.4 has been remitted by the Company.
-UnitedHealthcare has indicated that there will be no further billings.
+Since the inception of this agreement, approximately \$118.8 of such transition payments were billed to the Company by UnitedHealthcare and approximately \$117.3 had been remitted by the Company.
+Based on the trend rates of the transition payment amounts billed by UnitedHealthcare during the three months of 2010 and for 2009, 2008 and 2007, the Company believes that its total reimbursement commitment under this agreement will be approximately \$125.6 and that the final invoices for these payments will be processed during the second quarter of 2010.
 The Company is amortizing the total estimated transition costs over the life of the contract.